pranavdhopey/Sample-Helm-Chart/README.md

 # Sample Helm Chart

-This repository contains a sample Helm chart used to demonstrate Helm packaging, templating, and deployment in Kubernetes clusters.
-It is a minimal Helm chart that deploys a basic APACHE and NGINX web server.
+This Helm chart deploys the **SampleApp** suite into a Kubernetes cluster.
+It supports multi-environment configurations (`dev`, `stage`, `prod`) and includes subcharts for individual sample services such as `app1`, `app2`.
+The chart is designed with flexibility in mind, supporting features like HPA, PDB, CronJobs, ingress management, and more.

 ## 🧰 Prerequisites